-The “Hackney Choral Society” was formed as an evening class in singing in 1973 as part of the Hackney Institute Adult Education programme.
-The choir was renamed “The Hackney Singers” in 1979 and it became independent in 1982, growing from strength to strength under the leadership of Lilian Wilson and later Bill Lloyd to become a mixed-voice choir of over 100, registering as a charity in 1986.
+The “Hackney Choral Society” was formed as an evening class in singing in 1973 as part of the Hackney Institute adult education programme.
+The choir was renamed “The Hackney Singers” in 1979 and it became independent in 1982.
+It grew from strength to strength under the leadership of Lilian Wilson and later Bill Lloyd to become a mixed-voice choir of over 100, registering as a charity in 1986.

-“Although there are quite a lot of non-auditioning choirs, what I think is quite unusual about HS is the ambitious repertoire the music team selects for us.
-There’s no dumbing down, and the assumption is that anyone can get to grips with good music.
-I’ve certainly been exposed to a huge range of music I wouldn’t have encountered otherwise – and that includes pieces I didn’t like on first listen, but persevered with and came to enjoy (Mass in Blue for instance).
-It’s also important to me that the choir does feel properly local.
-It’s hard to put your finger on but it does have a Hackney vibe.
-It may not precisely mirror the demographics of the entire borough, but I certainly meet people I wouldn’t come across anywhere else.”
+HS is unusual for non-audition choirs due to the ambitious repertoire the music team selects for us.
+There’s no dumbing down; the assumption is that anyone can get to grips with good music.
+I’ve certainly been exposed to a huge range of music I wouldn’t have encountered otherwise.
+It’s also important to me that the choir does feel properly local; it’s hard to put your finger on, but it does have a Hackney vibe.
+It may not precisely mirror the demographics of the entire borough, but I certainly meet people I wouldn’t come across anywhere else.